 Unveiling Fox (FOXA)'s Value: Is It Really Priced Right?
 A Comprehensive Guide

-Despite a daily loss of 4.16% and a modest 3-month gain of 4.6%, Fox Corp (NASDAQ:FOXA) boasts an impressive Earnings Per Share (EPS) (EPS) of 2.32.
+With a daily loss of -6.25%, a 3-month loss of -0.26%, and an Earnings Per Share (EPS) of 2.32, Fox Corp (NASDAQ:FOXA) presents a compelling case for value investors.
 But is the stock modestly undervalued?
-Let's delve into a thorough valuation analysis to find out.
+To answer this question, we delve into an in-depth valuation analysis of Fox Corp (NASDAQ:FOXA).
+Let's explore.

 Company Introduction

-The GF Value is a proprietary measure that represents the current intrinsic value of a stock.
-It's calculated based on three factors: historical multiples that the stock has traded at, a GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of business performance.
-The GF Value Line on our summary page provides an overview of the fair value at which the stock should ideally be traded.
+The GF Value is a proprietary estimation of a stock's fair value, computed considering three factors: historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
+The GF Value Line offers a snapshot of the stock's ideal fair trading value.

-According to the GF Value, Fox (NASDAQ:FOXA) appears to be modestly undervalued.
-If the stock's share price is significantly above the GF Value Line, it may be overvalued and have poor future returns.
-Conversely, if it's significantly below the GF Value Line, the stock may be undervalued and have high future returns.
-Given Fox's current price of $31.69 per share and a market cap of $14.90 billion, the stock appears to be modestly undervalued.
-As a result, the long-term return of its stock is likely to be higher than its business growth.
+According to GuruFocus Value calculation, Fox (NASDAQ:FOXA) is estimated to be modestly undervalued.
+If the price of a stock is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
+Conversely, if it is significantly below the GF Value Line, its future return will likely be higher.
+Therefore, as Fox is relatively undervalued, the long-term return of its stock is likely to be higher than its business growth.

 Link: These companies may deliver higher future returns at reduced risk.

-Before investing in a company, it's crucial to check its financial strength.
-Investing in companies with poor financial strength can lead to a higher risk of permanent loss.
-Key indicators such as the cash-to-debt ratio and interest coverage can provide insights into a company's financial strength.
-Fox has a cash-to-debt ratio of 0.52, which is worse than 62.91% of 1003 companies in the Media - Diversified industry.
-The overall financial strength of Fox is 6 out of 10, indicating fair financial health.
+An investment in a company with poor financial strength carries a higher risk of permanent loss of capital.
+Hence, it is crucial to review a company's financial strength before deciding to buy its stock.
+Fox's cash-to-debt ratio of 0.52 is worse than 62.51% of 1003 companies in the Media - Diversified industry.
+However, GuruFocus ranks the overall financial strength of Fox at 6 out of 10, indicating fair financial strength.

 Profitability and Growth

-Investing in profitable companies typically carries less risk, especially if the company has demonstrated consistent profitability over the long term.
-A company with high profit margins usually offers better performance potential than a company with low profit margins.
-Fox has been profitable 8 years over the past 10 years.
-During the past 12 months, the company had revenues of $14.90 billion and an EPS of $2.32.
-Its operating margin of 18.53% is better than 88.43% of 1020 companies in the Media - Diversified industry.
-Overall, GuruFocus ranks Fox's profitability as strong.
+Investing in profitable companies, especially those with consistent profitability over the long term, poses less risk.
+Fox has been profitable 8 over the past 10 years.
+It has a revenue of $14.90 billion and an Earnings Per Share (EPS) of $2.32.
+Its operating margin is 18.53%, ranking better than 88.41% of 1018 companies in the Media - Diversified industry.
+Overall, GuruFocus ranks Fox's profitability at 8 out of 10, indicating strong profitability.

-Growth is a crucial factor in a company's valuation.
-GuruFocus research has found that growth is closely correlated with the long-term stock performance of a company.
-A faster-growing company creates more value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth of Fox is 12%, ranking better than 79.54% of 958 companies in the Media - Diversified industry.
-The 3-year average EBITDA growth rate is 11.5%, ranking better than 60.94% of 768 companies in the Media - Diversified industry.
+One of the most important factors in the valuation of a company is growth.
+Companies that grow faster create more value for shareholders, especially if that growth is profitable.
+Fox's average annual revenue growth is 12%, ranking better than 79.73% of 957 companies in the Media - Diversified industry.
+Its 3-year average EBITDA growth is 11.5%, ranking better than 61.2% of 768 companies in the Media - Diversified industry.

-Comparing a company's return on invested capital (ROIC) to its weighted average cost of capital (WACC) is another way to evaluate its profitability.
-ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
-WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-If the ROIC is higher than the WACC, it indicates that the company is creating value for shareholders.
-Over the past 12 months, Fox's ROIC was 12.23, while its WACC came in at 5.99.
+Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
+Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
+The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
+For the past 12 months, Fox's return on invested capital is 12.23, and its cost of capital is 5.96.

 Conclusion

-In conclusion, the stock of Fox (NASDAQ:FOXA) appears to be modestly undervalued.
-The company's financial condition is fair, and its profitability is strong.
-Its growth ranks better than 60.94% of 768 companies in the Media - Diversified industry.
+Overall, Fox Corp (NASDAQ:FOXA) stock is estimated to be modestly undervalued.
+The company's financial condition is fair and its profitability is strong.
+Its growth ranks better than 61.2% of 768 companies in the Media - Diversified industry.
 To learn more about Fox stock, you can check out its 30-Year Financials here.

 This article first appeared on GuruFocus.